-All eligible students with a desire engage with the CCHF are encouraged to apply.
+All eligible students with a desire to be engaged with the CCHF are encouraged to apply.
 Women, underrepresented groups, and students from schools with limited research opportunities are particularly encouraged to apply.
 Community college students who plan to matriculate to a four-year university and major in chemistry or related fields are also strongly encouraged to apply.

-Complete applications will be reviewed by the CCHF C-SURP selection committee and telephone or video conference interviews may be held with program finalists.
-When reviewing applicants the C-SURP program seeks students who:
+Complete applications will be reviewed by the CCHF CSURP selection committee.
+When reviewing applicants, the committee seeks students who:

 Provide a well reasoned explanation of their choice of host research group.

-The CCHF C-SURP program and our research projects are particularly well-suited to chemistry, biochemistry and chemical engineering majors.
-Students in other science or engineering disciplines are eligibile to apply but should be able to express a demonstrated interest in synthetic organic chemistry research.
+The CCHF CSURP and our research projects are particularly well-suited to chemistry, biochemistry and chemical engineering majors.
+Students in other science or engineering disciplines are eligible to apply but should be able to express a demonstrated interest in the chemical sciences.
 Potential applicants should review the“Community” section of the website to learn more about the type of research conducted by our members and to determine if this program is a good fit for your academic and research interests.